these-pretzels/terraform-associate-notes/README.md

 # Terraform Associate Exam Study Guide

-This repository contains a study guide created in preparation for passing the [Terraform Associate](https://www.hashicorp.com/certification/terraform-associate) certification exam.
+This repository contains a study guide created in preparation for passing the [Terraform Associate](https://www.hashicorp.com/certification/terraform-associate) certification exam (002). <p>
+Hot tip: There is a newer exam being released later this year in March 2023.

 ## Exam Objectives